Lawmakers held a hearing on white nationalism. On YouTube, it was immediately attacked with hate speech.

 Breaking News Emails

-A House Judiciary Committee hearing Tuesday about the rise of white nationalism unleashed a wave on online hate speech, prompting YouTube to turn off chats on livestreams of the hearing.
+A House Judiciary Committee hearing Tuesday about the rise of white nationalism unleashed a wave of online hate speech, prompting YouTube to turn off chats on livestreams of the hearing.

 “Due to the presence of hateful comments, we disabled comments on the livestream of today’s House Judiciary Committee hearing,” YouTube announced on its Twitter account.